 If you always keep honey on hand at home, it might be time to revamp your habit and go raw.
 Raw honey isn't filtered, strained, or heated above natural hive temperatures, a process used in conventional honey production that can destroy the beneficial enzymes, nutrients, and antioxidants.
 Here are three reasons to pick up a fresh jar.

 Boosts immunity: The phytonutrients in raw honey have antibacterial and antiviral properties that can boost your immune system and fight off bugs.
 Regularly stirring some in a cup of hot tea or squeezing some on your breakfast oatmeal can help keep your body feeling strong all Winter long.

 Heal boo-boos: You might be surprised to learn that raw honey has antibacterial and wound-healing properties.
 Applying a thin layer to a minor wound or burn can help it heal with less scabbing or scarring.

 Calms coughs: Skip the medicine cabinet, and open up your pantry.
 Studies have shown that honey is just as effective as suppressing cough symptoms as over-the-counter medication.
 The next time you can't kick a cough, sip on hot water, lemon, and a little raw honey, so you can get relief sooner.

-When shopping for raw honey, I recommend buying organic; honeybees can sometimes carry herbicides and pesticides from the flowers back to the hive.
-If you do buy organic, you're getting honey that is harvested with care in isolated, untouched areas filled with wildflowers.
-Also, keep in mind that children under one year of age should not consume honey as it may contain Clostridium botulinum spores and toxins that can cause infant botulism.
+When shopping for raw honey, buy organic; you'll be getting honey that is harvested with care in isolated, untouched areas filled with wildflowers.
+Also, keep in mind that children under the age of 1 should not consume raw honey since there is a risk of infant botulism.